huangkan2020/huangkan2020.github.io/index.md

 <br/>

-**Kan Huang** is currently a Leturer in <font color='red'> School of Information Engineering at Shanghai Maritime University, Shanghai, China </font>.
+**Kan Huang** is currently a Leturer in *School of Information Engineering at Shanghai Maritime University, Shanghai, China*.

 I am recruiting master students every year.
 Welcome to contact me if you have strong interest in my research fields.